jup-ag/space-station/guides/500-perp/13-fees.md

 :::

 :::tip
-The hourly borrow rate for assets can be found in the `Borrow Rate` section of the trade form.
+The hourly borrow rates for JLP assets can be retrieved from the Borrow rate field of the Jupiter Perpetuals trade form or fetched onchain via the [custody account's `funding_rate_state.hourly_funding_dbps` field](../../docs/perp-api/custody-account#fundingratestate).
+Note that these rates represent the maximum charged at 100% utilization.
 :::

 ### Benefits of Borrow Fees